Spin-statistics relation for quantum Hall states

 We consider a two-dimensional (2D) system of $N$ quantum particles with mass $m$ and charge $q>0$ traversed by a uniform and perpendicular magnetic field $\vec B = B \hat e_z$, $B>0$.
 The cyclotron frequency and the magnetic length read $\omega = qB/m$ and $\ell_B = \sqrt{\hbar c/ (qB)}$.
 We adopt the standard parametrization of the plane $z_j = x_j+iy_j = |z_j| e^{i \phi_j}$.

 The Hamiltonian is:

 where $\pi_{i,a} = p_{i,a} - (q/c) A_{a}( z_i)$ and $v( |z|)$ is a central confining potential.
 We assume that the interaction potential $V_\text{int}(| z|)$ is rotationally invariant, as the Coulomb interaction relevant for electrons~\cite{Haldane_1985} and the contact interaction relevant for cold gases~\cite{Regnault_2003}.
-We also assume that the ground state of~\eqref{Eq:Ham:0} is not degenerate and realizes an incompressible QHE state characterised by the screening property, so that the specific form of $v( |z|)$ is not important as long as we are only interested in the bulk.
+We also assume that the ground state of~\eqref{Eq:Ham:0} is not degenerate and realizes an incompressible QHE state characterised by screening: in the presence of perturbations which do not close the energy gap the particles will arrange in such a way that the density of the system is everywhere the same except in an exponentially localized region close to the defects; gentle modifications of the confinement potentials fall into this class of perturbations, so that the specific form of $v( |z|)$ is not important if we are only interested in the bulk.

 We assume the presence of $N_{qp}$ pinning potentials located at positions $\mathbf s_\alpha$; using the complex-plane parametrisation $\eta_\alpha = s_{\alpha,x} + i s_{\alpha,y} = |\eta_\alpha| e^{i \theta_\alpha}$ we write: